 The depositary for our ADSs has agreed to pay to you the cash dividends or other distributions it or its custodian receives on ordinary shares or other deposited securities after deducting its fees and expenses.
 You will receive these distributions in proportion to the number of ordinary shares your ADSs represent.
 For example, as of the date of this annual report, five ADSs represent one Class A ordinary share.
 However, the depositary is not required to make such distributions if it decides that it is unlawful or impractical to make a distribution available to any holder of ADSs.
-For example, it would be unlawful to make a distribution to holders of ADSs if it consisted of securities that required registration under the Securities Act, but were not properly registered or distribution or the distribution consisted of property that could not be transported or transferred.
-We have not undertaken any obligation to gester under U.S. securities laws any ADSs, ordinary shares, rights or other securities that may be distributed to our shareholders.
-We also have not undertaken any obligation to the premit the distribution of ADSs, ordinary shares, rights or anything else to holders of ADSs.
+For example, it would be unlawful to make a distribution to holders of ADSs if it consisted of securities that required registration under the Securities Act, but were not properly registered or distributed pursuant to an applicable exemption from registration.
+It could also be impracticable to make a distribution if doing so would entail fees and expenses that would exceed the value of the distribution or the distribution consisted of property that could not be transported or transferred.
+We have not undertaken any obligation to register under U.S. securities laws any ADSs, ordinary shares, rights or other securities that may be distributed to our shareholders.
+We also have not undertaken any obligation to take any other action to permit the distribution of ADSs, ordinary shares, rights or anything else to holders of ADSs.
 This means that you may not receive any distribution we make on our ordinary shares or any value for it if it is illegal or impractical for us to make such distribution available to you, such as if an exemption from registration under the U.S. securities laws is not available.
 These restrictions may decrease the value of your ADSs.